Watch Information and History

 Accutron clocks are the only clocks aboard Air Force One.

 The Bulova Satellite Clock, the world’s first public clock regulated by time signals from orbiting satellites, is inaugurated by Gustavo Diaz Ordaz, President of Mexico.
 The clock is installed atop the Torre Latino Americana, Mexico’s tallest skyscraper.
-1968 also marks the year that Caravelle becomes the largest selling jeweled-movement watch in the United States.
+The year 1968 also marks when Caravelle becomes the largest selling jeweled-movement watch in the United States.

 An Accutron watch movement is part of the equipment placed on the moon by Apollo 11 astronauts, the first men on the moon.
 A Bulova timer is placed in the moon’s Sea of Tranquility to control the transmissions of vital data through the years.